usf-cs272-fall2022/usf-cs272-fall2022.github.io/_general/getting-started-with-github.md

 Here are some other fantastic (and free) guides you can look at to learn more:

   - [**GitHub Guides**](https://guides.github.com/)
-    Guides for learning more about GitHub by Github.
+    Guides for learning more about GitHub by GitHub.

   - [**GitHub Training and Guides (Videos)**](https://www.youtube.com/githubguides)
-    Videos produced by Github for learning Git and Github.
+    Videos produced by GitHub for learning Git and GitHub.

   - [**GitHub Learning Lab**](https://lab.github.com/)
     Hands-on GitHub lessons taught by the friendly GitHub Learning Lab bot.